Investigation of Singing Voice Separation for Singing Voice Detection in Polyphonic Music: Introduction

+Since singing voice varies through time and intertwines with the background accompaniment music, these factors lead to the difficulty of detecting singing voice activities in polyphonic music.
+The SVD task is similar to vocal detection (VD) in speech domain \cite{mauch2011timbre}.
+However, unlike random background noise, the accompaniment is highly correlated with the singing voice \cite{rafii2018overview}.
+The singing voice is a fluctuating sound, not as stationary as harmonic instruments like piano or guitar, but much more than percussive ones, like drums.
+It thus lies between harmonic and percussive components \cite{leglaive2015singing}.

+According to the results of studying several SVS methods such as \cite{b13,b14,b15,b16,b17,b18} devised for analyzing non-stationary harmonic sound sources such as the singing voice, we propose to use U-Net \cite{jansson2017singing} to mitigate the interference of accompaniment.
+With the joint effort of the LRCN classifier \cite{donahue2015long} and the median filter as the post smoothing component \cite{lehner2013towards}, the idea of our SVD system containing two steps: coarse-grained pre-processing and fine-grained detection is proposed, as shown in Fig. \ref{fig:SVDflowchart}.

-In our work, the four major parts of the vocal detection were compared including vocal separation, feature selection, classifier selection, and filter smoothing.
-Finally, the singing voice detection system was proposed with the optimal methods.
+In our work, the four major procedures of vocal detection were compared, including vocal separation, feature selection, classifier selection, and filter smoothing.
+Finally we choose the process with the optimal performance in each step as our purposed method.

-The structure of the paper is organized as the following.
-First, related works of the singing voice detection are introduced in section \ref{sec:related}.
-Section \ref{sec:proposed} provides an overview of the comparison process on the proposed of our singing voice detection system.
-Results obtained with this method are presented and compared with state-of-the-art methods in section \ref{sec:results}.
-Section \ref{sec:conlusions} concludes the paper.